embeddedartistry/project-skeleton/docs/CONTRIBUTING.md

 # Contributing Guide

 Welcome!
 We love receiving contributions from the community, so thanks for stopping by!
-There are many ways to contribute, including submitting bug reports, improving documentation, submitting feature requests, reviewing new submissions, or contributing code that can be incorporated into the project.
+There are many ways to contribute to this project: submitting bug reports, improving documentation, submitting feature requests, reviewing new submissions, or contributing code.

 This document describes the Embedded Artistry development process.
 Following these guidelines shows that you respect the time and effort of the developers managing this project.
 In return, you will be shown respect in addressing your issue, reviewing your changes, and incorporating your contributions.